data-integrations/servicenow-plugins/docs/ServiceNow-batchsink.md

 **Table Name**: The name of the ServiceNow table into which data is to be pushed.

-**Operation** The type of operation to be performed.
+**Operation**: The type of operation to be performed.
 Insert operation will insert the data.
-Update operation will update existing data in the table. "sys_id" must be present in the records.
+Update operation will update existing data in the table. `sys_id` must be present in the records.

 Data Types Mapping
 ----------